milesroxas/Flint/docs/guides/creating-a-new-preset.md

   - Expected: grammar maps `_wrap` to `componentRoot`, but classifier can demote to `childGroup` when not at root.
 See `element-context-classifier.ts` and adjust `contextConfig`.

 - Duplicate utilities detection seems off
-  - The utility analyzer works on `u-*` styles.
-Ensure your site styles and prefixes align with defaults or extend grammar if needed.
+  - The analyzer only reports exact duplicates: another `u-*` class with an identical full set of properties.
+Overlap‑only cases will not fire.
+Ensure your utilities use the `u-` prefix or extend grammar/prefixes as needed.

 ---